BlueSilverCat/replacing-pattern-collection/README.md

 # replacing-pattern-collection package

-This package helps using find-and-replace.
+This package helps using `find-and-replace`.
-If you often use same complex pattern in find-and-replace, this package is helpful.
+If you often use same complex pattern in `find-and-replace`, this package is helpful.
 This package save patterns to file, and load patterns from file.

 ![demo](https://raw.githubusercontent.com/BlueSilverCat/replacing-pattern-collection/master/replacing-pattern-collection.gif?raw=true)